 1) DON’T leave credit cards open

 If you do this, then at some point it is likely you will use the cards again.
-Perhaps you mean to pay it all off quickly, but other urgent problems may arise and soon your credit card debt is rising again and you also have the large loan to pay off… and this time round you probably won’t be able to consolidate as the loan required would be too large.
+Perhaps you mean to pay it all off quickly, but other urgent problems may arise and soon your credit card debt is rising again and you also have the large loan to pay off… and the next time around you probably won’t be able to consolidate as the loan required would be too large.

 If you borrow for a longer term the loan may feel “cheaper” because the monthly repayments will be lower.
 But overall a lot more interest will be charged.
 If you borrow £9000 over four years at 8% then the monthly repayments will be £219.
 If you stretch the term to six years, the monthly repayments fall to £158 but the interest total goes up by over £800.